Maintaining a healthy cash flow to fund innovation is increasingly important as new technologies continue disrupting the status quo.

 To set the stage, the Innovation Budget does not equal the R&D Budget.
 It is not even a real budget.
 It is a virtual one, representing how much money is available for true product innovation.

 Think about the R&D spending that many companies promote.
 It is not uncommon with budgets of 10-20% of total revenues.
-The reality however is that far from all of this money are invested in innovation.
-But in a myriad of different costs that may or may not positively impact the future sustainability of the company.
+However, the reality is that far from all this money is invested in innovation.
+But in a myriad of different costs that may or may not positively impact the company’s future sustainability.

 How does Manufacturing Intelligence contribute to the Innovation Budget?

-The available levers to Increase the Innovation Budget are many, and for Electronics Manufacturers one important lever is Manufacturing Intelligence (MI).
+There are many available levers to Increase the Innovation Budget For Electronics Manufacturers, one important lever is Manufacturing Intelligence (MI).
 It is a well-proven framework that will allow you to reduce costs associated with data management, various kinds of debugging, manufacturing labour, warranty claims, quality issues, and many more.

 To explain how Manufacturing Intelligence can increase your innovation budget, we will use a simplified financial report for a fictive company.
 ACME Inc.